Wales and England's North

 1st Overnight Holy Island

-Sept 5: Lindisfarne is a tidal island, accessible by car or coach at low tide.
-But when the tides come in, this tiny island is transformed, enfolded in stillness.
+Sept 5: Holy Island is a causal island, accessible by car or coach at low tide.
+But when the tides come in, this tiny island is transformed, enfolded in a palpable stillness.
 Steeped in history going farther back than the Saxon period, many revered saints were associated with Lindisfarne, the island almost taking on an aura of its own (Aidan, Cuthbert, Hilda, King Oswald, the Lindisfarne Gospels.)
 Lindisfarne is internationally known for its religious heritage and also its picturesque 16th century castle.
 Visitors are attracted by the peace and tranquility which pervades this special island.
 It is often described as "a truly magical place."

 2nd Overnight Holy Island

 Sept 6: Having the tides with us, we must leave this storybook island this morning.
 But we should feel refreshed and ready to continue on our journey...
 It is often said that Durham Cathedral is "one fo the great architectural experiences of Europe."
 We shall take the time to visit this formidable place.
-Then a slight diversion will take us to Whitby Abbey, founded in the seventh century on cliffs overlooking the North Sea.
+Then a slight diversion will take us to Whitby Abbey, founded in the seventh century, perched on dramatic cliffs overlooking the North Sea.
 Whitby is known for its famous Abbess, Hilda.
 She hosted the Council of Whitby in the year 664.
 We shall then drive through the Yorkshire moors toward the charming medieval city of York.
 Its magnificent 13th-century Gothic cathedral York Minster will certainly stay in your memory, with its beautiful stained-glass windows and 2 functioning bell towers.
-We hope to attend choral evensong for a lovely finish to the day.

 Overnight York